Betsy Braddock: Dawn of X and return as Captain Britain

 In the following six months, Professor X established the island-nation of Krakoa, welcoming mutants from all over the world and creating the first mutant society.
 Betsy had returned to her ancestral home in England, now known as Braddock Academy, but ultimately decided to move to Krakoa as well, only to find that her elder brother, Jamie Braddock, had been resurrected.
 Apocalypse also enlisted Betsy and Brian to investigate a strange, magically sealed Krakoan gate that opened from the Otherworld to the mutant-island.
 Morgan Le Fay, acting as Queen Regent of Otherworld and enraged about mutantkind's reach on her realm, cursed Brian to become her dark champion.
 In a desperate attempt to save his sister, Brian gave Betsy his Amulet of Right, the source of his powers.
 As a result, Betsy once again became Captain Britain, a hero of legend.
 Betsy was then chosen as one of the ten warriors who fight for Krakoa during the X of Swords tournament.
 She was defeated in the first round by Isca the Unbeaten and shattered like glass.

+It was revealed that this had been a plan of Saturnyne who cast a spell intending to restore Brian Braddock as Captain Britain, but instead shattered Betsy across the multiverse.
+Multiple alternate versions of Betsy, the Captain Britain Corps, appeared to help fight Amenth.
+Her spirit later became displaced across realities, even switching with a Queen Elizabeth III variant, before being restored with the help of Excalibur and Psylocke.
+After her resurrection, it was revealed her body had been possessed by Malice, whom Betsy and Psylocke later confronted and redeemed.

+At the Hellfire Gala, Britain—under Coven Akkaba's influence—rejected Krakoan sovereignty and Betsy's legitimacy.
+The Braddock Lighthouse became Braddock Isle, independent of Britain.
+In Otherworld, Merlyn stirred anti-mutant sentiment to undermine Saturnyne.
+Betsy briefly lost her Captain Britain powers but defeated King Arthur in combat.
+Ultimately, she executed Merlyn and declared independence from both Saturnyne and Roma, redefining Captain Britain as a multiversal champion no longer bound to the Starlight Citadel.